ljmerza/chores/docs/NOTIFICATION_SCHEDULE_PLAN.md

 # Household Chore Reminder Scheduling Plan

-Plan for allowing household admins to choose when each member gets notified about due chores on each day of the week.
+Plan for allowing household admins (only) to choose when each member gets notified about due chores on each day of the week.
 Focus is on predictable digests tied to local time, with guardrails for spam and overdue catch-up.

 ## Goals & Scope
-- Admins configure per-user schedules (day-of-week -> one or more times) for chore due reminders.
+- Admins configure per-user schedules (day-of-week -> exactly one time) for chore due reminders.
 - Reminders summarize chores due soon/overdue for that user within the household; avoid spamming outside configured times.
 - Respect household/user time zones and existing reminder cooldown/quiet-hour knobs.
 - Phase 1 excludes ad-hoc one-off overrides, cross-household bulk edits, and non-chore notification types.